gsc0107/2016-short-read-trimming/2-background.rst

 Always adapter trim!
 It doesn't do any harm.

-Impose a length filter to throw away short sequenes - something like 25-50.
+Impose a length filter to throw away short sequences - something like 25-50.
 This will eliminate newly-useless reads that might mismap.

 * for quantification (RNAseq), trim lightly